ShubhBarnwal/Getting-And-Cleaning-Data-in-R/README.md

    Extract only the measurements on the mean and standard deviation for each measurement Appropriately label the data set with descriptive variable names

-- Merge the training and the test sets to create one tidy data set: mydata Use descriptive activity names to name the activities in the data set
+- Merge the training and the test sets to create one tidy data set: FinalData Use descriptive activity names to name the activities in the data set

-- Create a second, independent tidy data set with the average of each variable for each activity and each subject: mydata2
+- Create a second, independent tidy data set with the average of each variable for each activity and each subject: FinalData

 - Take averages for each activity